 - f.
 Move the security method that you have added to the top of the list.
 We recommend that you remove the other methods. - g.
 Select OK. - 3.
 Add integrity and encryption algorithms: - a.
 In the Customize IPsec Defaults window, under Data protection (Quick Mode), select Advanced > Customize.

 The Customize Data Protection Settings window appears.

-Customize Da ta Protection Settings × Data protectio n settings are u used by connection security rules to protect net twork traffic.
-Reguire er ncryption for all I connection security rules that us e these settin gs Data integrity / Data integrity and encrypt ion tion on the network with these higher in the list are tried first. network with rity and encrypt erve confidentiality on t ion algorithms.
-Those Data integri ty algorithms: Data integrit ty and encrys ption algorithms : Protocol ESP AH Integrity SHA-1 SHA-1 Key Lifetime (minutes/KB) 60/100,000 60/100,000 4 Protocol ESP ESP Integrity SHA-1 SHA-1 Encryption AES-CBC 3DES Key Lifetime (mi 60/100,000 60/100,000 4 Â dd Edt.
-R emove Add Ed k R omove OK Ca ncel
+Customize Da ata Protection Settings × Data protectio n settings are u used by connection security rules to protect ne twork traffic.
+Reguire er ncryption for all connection security rules that us e these settin gs Data integrity / Data integrity and encrypt ion Protect data integrity alg a from modifica orithms.
+Those tion on the network with these higher in the list are tried first.
+Protect data network with higher in the a from modific h these integ e list are tried cation and prese rity and encrypt first. erve confidentiality on t ion algorithms.
+Those he Data integri ty algorithms: Data integrit ty and encrys otion algorithms : Protocol ESP AH Integrity SHA-1 SHA-1 Key Lifetime (minutes/KB) 60/100,000 60/100,000 4 Protocol ESP ESP Integrity SHA-1 SHA-1 Encryption AES-CBC 3DES Key Lifetime (mi 60/100,000 60/100,000 4 Add E dt.
+Agd Ed t R ещоче ОК Са ncel